dasmiq/herodotus-historic-present/herodotus-historic-present.md

 historic present as a perfective, telic entity.
 This verb — mêkhanác mai — has one of the most rigid syntagmatic positions of all the historic presents in Herodotus.

 It always occurs at the beginning of a narrative (obviously a narrative of plotting) and is always followed by the forward-looking pronoun toiáde.
-Sume examples will demonstrate the pattern.
-39
+Sume examples will demonstrate the pattern.[^39]

+[^39]: The other occurrences of mêkhanáomai in the historic present are: Hdt.
+1.60.3 (twice), 3.11.2, and 6.62.1.
+This verb is not used in the present outside of the historic present.

 'AR UÁTTNS MÉA ROL MOLNGELV, UNXaVTOL TOLÁSE•